If you’ve noticed your parrot biting its feet, you’re likely wondering what’s behind this behavior or if it’s a problem that needs to be resolved.

 Bumblefoot occurs when harmful bacteria get inside a small cut or graze on the parrot’s foot.
 According to the MSD Veterinary Manual, poor husbandry is most commonly to blame.

-Scaly leg mites affect parrots, particularly budgies, canaries, and smaller species.
-They spend their life cycle on parrots, infesting the beak, nose, mouth, eyes, legs, and toes.
+Scaly-leg mites affect parrots, particularly small species like budgies.
+Mites spend their life cycle on parrots, infesting the beak, nose, mouth, eyes, legs, and toes.

-Feather mites are also an issue for the legs, feet, and toes.
+Feather mites affect the legs, feet, and toes.
 Science Direct describes how they live on the skin’s surface or in feather follicles.
 When they emerge to feed, they cause itchy, scabby skin that causes soreness.